 Furthermore, you expect this to be done at a price that won’t break the bank…

 Too often, what unfortunately happens is that instead of meeting this expectation, the consultant’s desire to make money comes first and foremost.
 They seem to be more like this infamous character from Disney’s adaption of Charles Dickens’ classic A Christmas Carol instead of someone interested in helping organizations solve challenges.

-In short, they ended up with lots pretty presentation binders collecting dust on the bookshelf, as well as the same problems, or worse, an even bigger hole.
+In short, they ended up with lots of pretty presentation binders collecting dust on the bookshelf, as well as the same problems or, worse, an even bigger hole.

 A large sum of money, tens of thousands in some cases, has been spent with very little to show for it.